 The Faults in Our Wines

-To all you wine lovers out there, have you ever wondered how many chemicals are involved in conjuring the unique taste of a wine – grapes from a certain vineyard, harvested during a particular year, aged in a carefully selected barrel.
-These are just some of the factors that contribute to the thousands (yes, thousands) of chemicals that affect a wine’s taste.
-But what if somewhere during the process of winemaking, something doesn’t go quite right…
+To all the wine lovers out there, have you ever wondered how many chemicals are involved in conjuring the unique taste of a wine?
+The chemical composition of soil in a certain vineyard, the environment and climate that season, the carefully selected barrels the wines are aged in.
+These are just some of the factors that contribute to the thousands of chemicals that affect a wine’s taste.
+But with these processes tightly controlled, wine faults still occur, literally souring the taste of a good wine.

 Table of Contents

-Oxidation requires just two ingredients – oxygen and a catalyst.
-Oxygen can slowly enter the bottle through diffusion, while bacteria provide the enzymes required.
-If too little sulfur dioxide is used during the process, bacteria can thrive in wine and oxidize its components, especially ethanol in plentiful supply.
+If too little sulfur dioxide is added during the process, bacteria can thrive in wine and oxidize its components, especially ethanol as it is in plentiful supply.
 This oxidation of ethanol is one of the most common wine faults, a process that is accelerated by higher temperatures.
 That’s why wines should be stored in chillers.

 Storage conditions such as temperature, humidity, exposure to light as well as the bottling of wines can contribute to the introduction of unwanted chemicals in what would have been a fine wine – we’ll look at the formation of some of them here!

 Aside from heat, light is also responsible for the introduction of wine faults.
-Wines that are exposed to prolonged UV radiation (light with a wavelength of 325-450 nm) apparently have a taste of wet cardboard, in a wine fault known as ‘lightstruck’.
+Wines that are exposed to prolonged UV radiation (light with a wavelength of 325-450 nm) apparently taste of wet cardboard, in a wine fault known as ‘lightstruck’.
 Light-colored champagnes are the worst affected, with red wines largely protected due to the presence of UV absorbing phenols.

 - Linderholm, A. L., Olineka, T. L., Hong, Y., & Bisson, L. F. (2006).
 Allele diversity among genes of the sulfate reduction pathway in wine strains of Saccharomyces cerevisiae.
 American journal of enology and viticulture, 57(4), 431-440.